 - Your content landscape

 - Underpopulated Streams

 - Stream opportunities

 Completing a content audit is a daunting but extremely rewarding task—especially when you have over 450 pieces of content sitting in your blog or resource center.

 If you’re already measuring your content marketing efforts, then you probably have a good idea as to what’s working and not working with your audience.
-A content audit that evaluates the performance of all of your content with a full set of data will help you see the bigger picture - especially the gaps and areas of improvement for which you should cater your content strategy.
+A content audit that evaluates the performance of all of your content with a full set of data will help you see the bigger picture—especially the gaps and areas for improvement for which you should cater your content strategy.

-Before I jump into how I performed a content audit on Uberflip’s Content Hub, I’ll offer a couple of tips that might be helpful to know before entering the depths of Spreadsheetlandia:
+Before I jump into how we performed a content audit on Uberflip’s Content Hub, I’ll offer a couple of tips that might be helpful to know before entering the depths of Spreadsheetlandia: